 - Install a raised toilet seat, non-slip mats, and grab bars.
 In the event that you do not currently have these safety items in place in the bathroom, now is the perfect time to reduce the threat of falls.

 Anthem Home Care’s knowledgeable care professionals are available to perform a walk-through of your home as well and to make additional recommendations for aging in place home modifications to enhance comfort and safety for someone with Alzheimer’s.
-Reach out to us online or give us a call at 361-643-2323 to find out more about our top-rated home and memory care in Portland and the surrounding communities.
+Reach out to us online or give us a call at 361-643-2323 to find out more about our top-rated home care in Port Aransas and the surrounding communities.